 Event Attributes

-Importance of Event Attributes
+Why Event Attributes Matter

 Case sensitive

-Supported Essential Event attributes
+Supported Event attributes and customer traits

-These are attributes of great importance because they define the value of the conversion, its name, as well as critical elements for tracking such as the Click ID .
+These are attributes of great importance because they define the value of the conversion, its name, as well as critical elements for tracking such as the Click ID.

 Parameter nameTypeDefault ValueNotes